 Charges for punishment can vary depending on the crime.
 Voluntary and involuntary manslaughter are charges that are not to the same level as first and second-degree murder, which both require a mandatory life sentence – with first-degree murder carrying a potential death penalty sentence.

-Felony murder charges are contentious in Pennsylvania, as they carry some of the most severe punishements in the country.
+Felony murder charges are contentious in Pennsylvania, as they carry some of the most severe punishments in the country.
 There’s an ongoing legal battle in the state to abolish felony murder, as states like Kentucky and Hawaii have.

 The Difference Between Voluntary and Involuntary Manslaughter Charges